-To encourage partnerships which foster better understanding of the public school system within the community, strengthen and enhance school programs, and create a climate of involvement and cooperation between community organizations and schools in areas of mutual interest and concern through
+To encourage partnerships which foster better understanding of the public school system within the community, strengthen and enhance school programs, and create a

 - 1. Sharing resources that benefit students and improve the educational programs. - 2.
 Involving the schools and the private sector in cooperative efforts that enhance the quality of education for students at all levels. - Protecting students, parents, teachers, and school administrators from commercialization and fund-raising efforts that are exploitative, coercive, disruptive to the educational process, threatening to the health and welfare of students, or lacking in educational merit. - 4.
 Affecting a smooth and orderly procedure whereby the school and the community can cooperate commercially.